🇦🇺

 Melbourne's wine region, food scene, and laneways draw visitors from Asia and Europe.
 Travellers track AEDT for restaurant and tour bookings.

-Melbourne Time — FAQ
+Melbourne time — FAQ

 Does Melbourne observe daylight saving time?